topunix/coffee-shop/README.md

 ### Frontend

 The `./frontend` directory contains a complete Ionic frontend to consume the data from the Flask server.
-The environment variables found within (./frontend/src/environment/environment.ts) is for the Auth0 configuration details for the backend app.
+The environment variables found within (./frontend/src/environment/environment.ts) is for the Auth0 configuration.

 [View the README.md within ./frontend for more details.](./frontend/README.md)